 The four main states that form the southern part of India are Andhra Pradesh, Karnataka, Kerala, Tamil Nadu, and the Union Territory of Lakshadweep, Pondicherry including Yaman, Mahe, and Karaikal.
 On the southernmost tip of this region is Kanyakumari, one of the popular religious shrines of the Hindus.

 The popularly spoken languages in South India are the Dravidian languages, but some communities like the Konkani speak other than Dravidian languages.
-The languages mainly spoken in south India are Tamil, Kannada, Telugu, Malayalam, Konkani and Tulu.
+The languages mainly spoken in south India are Tamil, Kannada, Telugu, Malayalam, Konkani, and Tulu.

-South India with rich lush green forests, historical locations, tranquil sunlight beaches, mighty green hills, colorful folk art, soothing music, distinctive and beautiful culture, and warm and friendly environment forms an exotic and exquisite tourist destination.
+South India with rich lush green forests, historical locations, tranquil sunlight beaches, mighty green hills, colorful folk art, soothing music, distinctive and beautiful culture, and a warm and friendly environment forms an exotic and exquisite tourist destination.
 The famous cities of South India, which are important tourists destinations too include:

 - Mountain stream in Nelliampathi

 - Nilgiri Hills

 - Pulicut Lake